katiarp/Election_Analysis/README.md

 After that, I calculated each candidate's vote count and percentage.
 Charles Casper Stockham received a total of 85,213 votes which was 23.0% of the total votes.
 Raymon Anthony Doane received 11,606 votes, only 3.1% of the total votes.
 And the winner of the election was Diana DeGette who obtained the most votes, 272,892 votes which was 73.8% of the votes.

-This is the formula used in Python to calculate the vote percentage.
+This is the formula I used to calculate the vote percentage.
 ```
  #calculate percentage of votes
         vote_percentage = float(votes)/float(total_votes)*100